andrewgurn/propaganda/README.md

 3. An OpenWeather API Key (free from openweathermap.org)

 # installation
-1. Download everything and stick it in your webroot (/var/www/html, c:/inetpub/wwwroot, etc)
+1. Copy everything in the /src directory to your webroot (/var/www/html, c:/inetpub/wwwroot, etc).
 2. Run the SQL script (sql/propaganda.sql) to create the propaganda DB
 3. Adjust your webserver to require authentication to use stuff in the management folder.
 For example, here's what I added to my apache2 config file so that my users can use their ActiveDirectory login via LDAP: